Patrick Kelly, Board Chair

-Rasool Rayani, Board Chair
+Rasool Rayani, Past Chair

 In 2001, Rasool co-founded Metalogix Software, which grew to become a leading vendor of tools for the enterprise IT market.
 In 2008, he sold the company and switched gears to become an owner in the family operated Victoria-based Heart Pharmacy group.
 He continues to maintain his passion for technology as an active angel investor, and is involved with several Victoria-based tech companies.
 Rasool is a volunteer coordinator for the Victoria ALS Walk and he also volunteers his time as a mentor and advisor to young start-ups.
 He also serves on the VIATEC and Accelerate Okanagan Boards.

-Kyman Chan, CPA, FCA
+Kyman Chan, CPA, FCA, Treasurer

 Kyman is a chartered accountant and partner in the Victoria office of Hayes Stewart Little & Co, a regional firm where he leads the assurance practice.
 Kyman was born and raised in Victoria and has a well-developed sense of community that he demonstrates through his volunteer roles as a board member, committee member, or coach of many local organizations.
 Kyman’s past appointments include board chair of Camosun College, treasurer of the Royal and McPherson Theatres Society, and council member of the Institute of Chartered Accountants of BC.

 James is a Vice President and Investment Counsellor with PH&N Investment Counsel.
 He joined PH&N in 1996 and has held a variety of positions within the firm, including being a Partner and being a head of the Victoria office from 2004.
 Prior to joining PH&N, James spent over 20 years in various management positions within the Canadian banking and trust industries.
 James joined the Victoria Foundation Investment Committee in 2008.
 James was raised in Victoria and since returning in 2004 he has been active with a number of local industries, charitable and sports organizations in the community.